WarrenTseng/DNN_CNN_tutorial/README.md

 ## Simple deep learning tutorials
-These were neural network tutorials for NTU BIME lab-301
+These are neural network tutorials for NTU BIME lab-301 (2018)

 ## Requirements:
     - python 3.5